logo-darkPipe0

 pipes[]

-An array of pipes to run, in order, each with an optional configuration.
+An array of pipes to run, each with an optional configuration.
 All available pipes are listed in the pipe catalog.

 pipe.pipe_id